-Our trained team of sexual health professionals will do everything we can to help, offering advice, support and fast access to testing.
-We can also refer you to other experts, if we need to.
+Our trained team of sexual health professionals will do everything we can to help; offering advice, support and quick access to testing.
+We can also refer you to other experts if we need to.

-Our team of doctors is a combination of doctors who are training in sexual health, and consultants who are fully qualified experts in sexual health.
-You may see a doctor if you have symptoms, a recurring problem, or any other issues which may need a medical opinion.
+Our team of doctors include fully qualified consultants who are experts in sexual health, as well as doctors who are in training.
+You may see a doctor if you have symptoms, recurring problems, or any other issues which need a medical opinion.

-We have a great team of nurses in our clinics who are experienced in managing sexual health issues.
-You might see a consultant nurse or nurse practitioner who will take your history, perform any necessary examination and prescribe treatment in a similar way to one of our doctors.
-Other members of the nursing team are in charge of making sure the clinic runs smoothly, but also see patients independently, take tests, process samples and give treatment.
+We have a great team of nurses in our clinics who have lots of experience in sexual health.
+You might see a consultant nurse or a nurse practitioner who will take your history, perform any necessary examinations and prescribe treatment – in a similar way to one of our Doctors.

-Our sexual health advisors are experts in supporting patients who have been diagnosed with, or have worries about, sexually transmitted infections.
-They are also there to help you tell your partner(s) if they have been in contact with an STI and need testing and treatment.
+Our sexual health advisors are experts in supporting patients who have been diagnosed with or may have worries about sexually transmitted infections.
+They can also help you tell your partner(s) if they have been in contact with an infection and need testing and treatment.

 A safe place for men who have experienced historic sexual abuse